-- Further, many estimates do not take into account the fact that loading a nuclear warhead onto the missile will increase its weight and therefore reduce its range.
-Iran’s claims of possessing missiles with a range of 2,000 km do not take into account the weight of the warhead: carrying a standard payload weighing 1,000 kg, Iranian missiles have an estimated maximum range of only 1,100 km.
+- Furthermore, many estimates do not take into account the fact that loading a nuclear warhead onto the missile will increase its weight and therefore reduce its range.
+According to the East-West Institute, Iran’s claims of possessing missiles with a range of 2,000 km do not take into account the weight of the warhead: carrying a standard payload weighing 1,000 kg, Iranian missiles have an estimated maximum range of only 1,100 km.

-- In its 2012 Annual Assessment of the Military Power of Iran, the Defense Department stated that “With sufficient foreign assistance, Iran may be technically capable of flight testing an intercontinental ballistic missile [ICBM] by 2015."
-However, the report doesn’t explain whether other states are providing this assistance or whether the assessment takes account of setbacks imposed by economic sanctions on Iran.
+- In its 2012 Annual Assessment of the Military Power of Iran, the Defense Department stated that “With sufficient foreign assistance, Iran may be technically capable of flight testing an intercontinental ballistic missile by 2015,” but it doesn’t explain whether other states are providing this assistance or whether the assessment takes account of setbacks imposed by economic sanctions against Iran.
 Moreover, some observers have pointed to differences between the 2012 assessment and the 2010 assessment and concluded that the intelligence community has pushed back its predicted timeline for an Iranian ICBM.
 Finally, the DoD report focuses on when Iran will test an ICBM, not when it will be able to deliver a nuclear warhead on an ICBM.

 All These Estimates Are Exactly That - Estimates

-- There is no hard consensus as to exactly how close Iran is to acquiring a nuclear weapon, fitting a nuclear warhead on a ballistic missile, and/or developing a ballistic missile capable of reaching most of Europe and the United States.
+- There is no clear consensus on exactly how close Iran is to acquiring a nuclear weapon, fitting a nuclear warhead on a ballistic missile, and/or developing a ballistic missile capable of reaching most of Europe and the United States.